Colin J. Marsden Interview

 5. Is Dawlish your favourite location for railway photos?

 I like taking pictures of trains in and around Dawlish, but I would not say its my favourite location.
-I do a lot of photography in the USA and if I had to name one location it would be Bealville in the Tehachapi Mountains between Mojave and Bakersfield.
+I do a lot of photography in the USA.
+Bealville in the Tehachapi Mountains between Mojave and Bakersfield would be my choice.

 6. You have had a lot of excellent railway books published.
 Which book is your favourite and which one sold the most?